Origin and History

 During the Seven Years' War, the regiment was under the command of:

-- since May 1748: Anne François d'Harcourt de Lillebonne, Marquis de Beuvron
+- from May 1748: Anne François d'Harcourt de Lillebonne, Marquis de Beuvron

 In 1774, the regiment was renamed "Dragons d'Artois" and, in 1791, it took the N° 12 among dragoon regiments.